VerifyVault/VerifyVault/FAQ.md

 ### Is VerifyVault open source?
 Yes, VerifyVault is open source.

+### Where can I get the EXE?
+Go to the right underneath the About section, click on "Tags" and choose the version.

 ### What Language is VerifyVault in?
 VerifyVeult is coded in Python.